youversion/yvp-swift-sdk/README.md

             switch result {
             case .success(let info):
                 print(info)
-                // The user is logged in and you have a LAT (a limited access token)!
+                // The user is logged in and you have an access token (AKA limited access token, or LAT)!
-                // Now you can use the LAT in YouVersion Platform API calls.
+                // Now you can use the access token in YouVersion Platform API calls.
-                // You should save the LAT locally so the user doesn't have to log in again next time.
+                // You should save the access token locally so the user doesn't have to log in again next time.
                 // You may examine the "permissions" parameter to see what the user approved;
                 // e.g. perhaps they didn't grant access for your app to see their highlights. case .failure(let error):